ronanchilvers/ronanchilvers.github.io/content/posts/mountaintop-isolation-journal-entry-three.md

 ## Evening

 I can see now why they say you have to be an experienced outdoors person to be safe up here.
 The storm hasn't stopped.
 I can't believe how long it's been going on for.
 It must be a mountains thing.
 I just heard a tearing sound from the back of the cabin and there was suddenly a massive gust of cold wind.
 Part of the frickin' roof has come away!!!
 The fire is kind of useless now - the whole cabin is freezing cold AND the sun is going down.

+No sign of the others at all!
+I don't know where the hell they are.
+I'm guessing that they've just been stranded somewhere and can't get through the drifts.
+Bit worried that no one knows if I made it here or not but I'm sure (I hope) they would work it out.
+It was really weird that Matt got back in touch with me after, what, 5 years of silence.
+Ellie too - I though Sam and Ellie had moved to Mars or something, the way they just vanished.

+Going to try to block the wind, stoke up the fire and get some sleep.
+Hopefully in a few hours the storm will have blown itself out and I'll be able to try to get to the car again.